ZetaMap/Kandinsky-Numworks/README.md

 **get_keys()**
 * Parameters: **No parameters**
-* Description: Get pressed keys
+* Description: Get name of pressed keys

 #### ***New methods added by Upsilon (previous methods are also added except get_keys())***